yxlin/yxlin.github.io/_docs/basics/leastsq.md

 On the other hand, the LSM, often used in machine learning, is one method for model fitting, without using the likelihood function.

-The following code snippet is an R progrmme for a 1-D diffusion (process) model.
-The R code snippet is perhaps easier for readers to understand and to implement themselves.
-The real working programe is written in C++.
+The following code snippet is an R programme for a 1-D diffusion (process) model.
+The code snippet is to demonstrate how the process model is constructed.
+The real working programme is written in C++.

 I assumed a within-trial constant (mean) drift rate as in a typical case of diffusion process.
 See code comments to get further details.